vkulk094/viral_phylo/README.md

 File:
 `03_geNOMAD.sh`

-Executes annotation and classification steps.
+Executes annotation and classification steps in geNomad.
 Users should verify environment modules and adjust paths as required.

 ---